aristanetworks/avd/ansible_collections/arista/avd/docs/how-to/first-project.md

   - 1.1.1.1
   - 8.8.8.8

-# NTP Servers IP or DNS name, first NTP server will be prefered, and sourced from Managment VRF
+# NTP Servers IP or DNS name, first NTP server will be preferred, and sourced from Management VRF
 ntp:
   servers:
   - name: uk.pool.ntp.org